turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 This is the `http://blog.vhtech.net -> https://blog.vhtech.net -> https://turtlemonvh.github.io` chain we're looking for!

-I think I had missed this a few times earlierin my testing because my original distribution *did* include the appropriate resources on the root object, and [I *think* my browser was caching the 301 responses I was sending](https://stackoverflow.com/questions/9130422/how-long-do-browsers-cache-http-301s) so browser testing looked fine when requesting with path `/` even though using `curl` gave a different result (e.g. 403 vs 200).
+I think I had missed this a few times earlier in my testing because my original distribution *did* include the appropriate resources on the root object, and [I *think* my browser was caching the 301 responses I was sending](https://stackoverflow.com/questions/9130422/how-long-do-browsers-cache-http-301s), so browser testing looked fine when requesting with path `/` even though using `curl` gave a different result (e.g. `403` vs `200`).
 So a note for those who follow (including my future self!): watch out for caching when setting up these resources.

+Also, the API Gateway custom domain ended up being completely unnecessary after setting up CloudFront, so I deleted that once I confirmed CloudFront was returning responses as expected.

-So, now with total time closer to 3 hours and using 3 different services, I have accomplished a very simple task. `blog.vhtech.net` redirects to `turtlemonvh.github.io`, handling both `http` and `https`.
+So, now with total time closer to 3 hours and using 4 different services (ACM, API Gateway, CloudFront, and Lambda), I have accomplished a very simple task. `blog.vhtech.net` redirects to `turtlemonvh.github.io`, handling both `http` and `https`.

 However, I did get to learn more about each of these services along the way, so I'll chaulk this one up as a partial win. :D